floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 Others @carvalho_etal_2020 @filippone_etal_2021 @zhou_xiong_2022 use a similar definition of cohesion, but they define (individual) coupling as the number of method calls from a microservice class to another class outside of the service boundary.
 The total coupling of the solution is the sum of the coupling of all microservices.

+Another approach to cohesion and coupling is that of #citeauthor(<santos_silva_2022>) and #citeauthor(<lourenco_silva_2023>), who define cohesion as the percentage of entities accessed by a functionality.
+If all entities belonging to a microservice candidate are accessed each time a microservice candidate is accessed, the service is strongly cohesive.
+Coupling is defined as the percentage of the entities exposed by a microservice candidate that are accessed by other microservice candidates.

+#citeauthor(<al_debagy_martinek_2020>) use the inverse of cohesion as a metric, named lack of cohesion (LCOM).
+It is calculated by the number of times a microservice uses a method from another microservice, divided by the number of operations multiplied by the number of unique parameters.
+This metric quantifies how the operations in a service are related to each other in terms of functionality.

 // TODO: more examples

 ==== Network overhead